Pharmacy Residency Programs

 - ED pharmacy services

-- Ambulatory care pharmacy services (infectious disease/HIV, anticoagulation, hypertension, diabetes, metabolic syndrome, transplant, pulmonary)
+- Ambulatory care pharmacy services (infectious disease/HIV, anticoagulation, endocrine, metabolic syndrome, transplant, pulmonary, GI, anemia, hematology/BMT, internal medicine, medical home, cardiology, rheumatology)

-Epic Willow Since 2004, the inpatient pharmacy has used the Epic Willow pharmacy information system, providing medication order entry and monitoring tools to facilitate pharmaceutical care throughout the hospital.
-Epic Willow is integrated with Froedtert outpatient clinics.
+Epic Willow Since 2004, the inpatient pharmacy has used the Epic Willow pharmacy information system to facilitate medication distribution and clinical monitoring of patients throughout the hospital.
+Providers enter medication orders using computerized order entry through Epic in both the inpatient and clinic settings.
 Epic Willow works with the Epic electronic medication administration record (eMAR) system to maintain records of all inpatient medications.
 Froedtert nurses use Epic eMAR for medication documentation and always have up-to-date information on their patients’ medications.
 All inpatient medication orders are electronically transmitted via Epic Willow to the Central Pharmacy for filling and distribution.

-Outpatient and Ambulatory Pharmacy Pharmacists staff three retail pharmacies at Froedtert Hospital.
+Outpatient and Ambulatory Pharmacy Pharmacists provide medications to patients at three outpatient pharmacies located on the Froedtert Hospital campus.
 The pharmacies are located in the east and west ends of the hospital and in the Froedtert & The Medical College of Wisconsin Cancer Center.
 The outpatient pharmacies serve Froedtert inpatients and ambulatory patients who are seen in a Froedtert or Medical College of Wisconsin clinics.

-Pharmacists also evaluate patient medication regimens, monitor lab values and provide patient counseling in various Froedtert Hospital ambulatory clinics, including the Infectious Disease Clinic, Anticoagulation Clinic, Hypertension Clinic, Diabetes Clinic, and the Transplant Clinic.
+Pharmacists also evaluate patient medication regimens, monitor lab values and provide patient counseling in various Froedtert Hospital ambulatory clinics, including the Infectious Disease Clinic, Anticoagulation, Endocrine, Metabolic Syndrome, Transplant, Pulmonary, GI, Anemia, Internal medicine, Primary Care, Cardiology, and Rheumatology Clinics.
 Pharmacists in the Hematology/Oncology Clinic evaluate medication regimens and provide safe preparation and administration of chemotherapy and supportive agents.

-ASHP Best Practices AwardIn December 2011, the Froedtert Hospital Pharmacy Department will be honored by the American Society of Health System Pharmacists (ASHP) at its Midyear Clinical Meeting and Exhibition.
-ASHP selected Froedtert pharmacists to receive a Best Practices Award in Health System Pharmacy for the program titled “Project PRIMED (Pharmacist Reconciliation and Medication Education at Discharge)."
+ASHP Best Practices AwardIn December 2013, the Froedtert Hospital Pharmacy Department will be honored by the American Society of Health System Pharmacists (ASHP) at its Midyear Clinical Meeting.
+ASHP selected Froedtert Hospital’s specialty pharmacy team to receive a Best Practice Award in Health System Pharmacy for their work in expanding patient medication accessibility.
 This award program is a national competition that recognizes innovation and outstanding leadership in health-system pharmacy.
-This is Froedtert Hospital's second Best Practices Award.
-The first, title "Improving Patient Safety through Implementation of a Pharmacy Conducted Admission Medication History and Multidisciplinary Discharge Medication Reconciliation Process," was awarded in 2007.
+This is Froedtert Hospital's third best practices award.
+The first, titled "Improving Patient Safety through Implementation of a Pharmacy Conducted Admission Medication History and Multidisciplinary Discharge Medication Reconciliation Process," was awarded in 2007.
+The second, titled “Project PRIMED (Pharmacist Reconciliation and Medication Education at Discharge), was awarded in 2011.